 UMass-Amherst does not have electronic subscriptions to all journals, and not all journals are available electronically: the abstract may be your main record if the journal is hard to get, or in a foreign language that you do not know.
-A few examples of the more important journals that publish organic-related papers and that our library subscribes to are Journal of the American Chemical Society (J. Am.
-Chem.
-Soc.)
-AKA "JACS", Journal of Organic Chemistry (J. Org.
-Chem.), Organic Letters (Org.
-Lett.), Tetrahedron (no abbreviation), and Tetrahedron Letters (Tet.
-Lett).
+A few examples of the more important journals that publish organic-related papers and that our library subscribes to are Journal of the American Chemical Society (J Am Chem Soc), Journal of Organic Chemistry (J Org Chem), Canadian Journal of Chemistry (Can J Chem), Tetrahedron, and Tetrahedron Letters (Tetrahedron Lett).